cosmos/sdk-tutorials/academy/xl-cosmjs/with-keplr.md

 export default Home
 ```

-The faucet address was found in the [previous section](./first-steps.md), as well as the RPC endpoint that connects to the Cosmos Hub testnet.
+The faucet address was found in the [previous section](./first-steps.md), as well as the RPC endpoint that connects to the Cosmos Hub Testnet.

 When `npm run dev` picks up the changes, you should see that your page has changed to what you created.
 In particular, it alerts you with "TODO" when you click on the button.